-A private distributed ledger keeps an up-to-date ledger of transactions that each member has access to but not control over.
-It’s a neutral place to keep a set of records and to be able to see the bills you’ve sent and what payments you’ve received.
+This is where blockchain technology can step in.
+A private distributed ledger is an innovative solution that keeps an up-to-date ledger of transactions that each of authorized blockchain participants has access to but not control over.
+It’s a neutral source of truth – a space to keep a set of records allowing to see the bills you’ve sent and what payments you’ve received.
 For commissions, it’s clear to see which branch has paid and which has not.
-Applications with a Hyperledger Fabric layer can greatly simplify auditing and improve recordkeeping overall.
+Applications with a Hyperledger Fabric layer can greatly simplify such basic functionality (yet very important) as auditing and improve recordkeeping overall.

-With the right custom application, these benefits can improve cash flow as well as productivity within your organization.
+With the right custom application based on blockchain solution, both cash flow as well as productivity within your organization can be improved.
 An immutable timestamp is a valuable thing that can keep other branches honest and your accountants happy.
 Consensus mechanisms in a Hyperledger network enforce rules you and your partners agree on from the beginning.
 Changing rules or amending records takes a majority of the network to approve.
 This security builds mutual trust.

-Tracking transactions — especially referrals and the commission fees — is a compelling use case for Hyperledger Fabric-based applications.
+Tracking transactions — especially referrals and the commission fees — is a compelling use case for private blockchain technologies such as Hyperledger Fabric-based applications.
 Immutable auditing simplifies accounting and cuts the need for manual processes.
 Additionally, it keeps everyone in the network honest by introducing greater transparency into the company’s records.

 Building applications on top of a distributed ledger improves cooperation and streamlines some of the most labor-intensive tasks of modern businesses.